 - Find out more about university tuition fees and financial support wherever you're from and wherever you're planning to study.

 - Use our Student Loan Calculator to estimate when you would repay your loan.

 Bursaries and Scholarships

-- Chester Bursary – an award to the value of £2,000 in cash will be given to any new full-time undergraduate degree entrant paying a tuition fee of over £6,000, who has a declared household residual income of £25,000 or less, and who does not receive an award under the National Scholarship Programme.
-This will comprise of £1,000 cash in year one, with £500 cash in each of years 2 and 3 of the programme.
-The benefit will be awarded to all eligible students.
-The scheme is set to benefit over 600 students.
+- An award to the value of £2,000 in cash (or part cash and part in kind (pcpk)) will be given to any new full-time undergraduate degree entrant paying a tuition fee of over £6,000, with a declared household income of £25,000 or less.
+This will comprise £1,000 cash (or pcpk) in year one, with £500 cash (or pcpk) in each of years 2 and 3 of the programme.
+The bursary will be awarded to all eligible students who apply.